 Environmental Studies Minor (18 total credit hours)

 4 electives chosen from: ARTH 495, ANTH 200, ANTH 300, ART 388, BA 205, COM 240, ENG 383, PHIL 160, PHSC 102, POLS 201, PSY 321, RS 301

-Students in any major may earn an interdisciplinary minor in Women’s and Gender Studies through the School of Liberal Studies.
+Students in any major may earn an interdisciplinary minor in Women’s and Gender Studies through the School of Liberal Arts.
 Through an interdisciplinary curriculum, students will explore how the intersectionality of women’s lives and gender issues historically and contemporarily affect all aspects of society.
 This minor is appropriate for all students interested in understanding how gender, race, class, and sexualities intersect to construct our political, social, and cultural institutions, and, in turn, shape our individual and collective real-world experiences.